adjustyourtone/FSND_casting_agency/README.md

 ....&expires_in=86400&token_type=Bearer (make sure to leave this section out of the token)
 ```

-With your token in hand, make note of which credential you used to sign in and navigate over to your setup.sh file in the project directory and replace the provided JWT with your newly provided JWT.
+With your token in hand, make note of which credential you used to sign in and navigate over to your **setup.sh** file in the project directory and replace the provided JWT with your newly provided token.

-To generate a token for a new role, navigate to '/authorization/logout' where you will be provided a logout link.
+To generate a token for a new role, you must sign out of the application.
+Navigate to '/authorization/logout' where you will be provided a logout link.
 Click the link to be logged out.
 You will be redirected to the '/authorization/url' endpoint where you can sign-in again.

 Repeat as needed for each role.